 A rectangle of grass with stone ruins, including a long stone wall, and footprints of buildings visible as impressions in the land floats in a gray background.

-At left, the ruins of a stone church with a tower sit next to a graveyard, while at right is an intact red stone cathedral sitting next to a graveyard.
+At left, the ruins of a stone church with a tower sit next to a graveyard, while at left is an intact red stone cathedral sitting next to a graveyard.

 Left: St. Magnus Kirk and graveyard.
+Photo: Bob Jones.
 Image is licensed under a Creative Commons Attribution-ShareAlike 2.0 Generic License.
-Right: St. Magnus Cathedral, Kirkwall, viewed from the Bishop’s Palace
+Right: St. Magnus Cathedral, Kirkwall, viewed from the Bishop’s Palace.
+Photo: stevekeiretsu.
+Image is licensed under a Creative Commons Attribution-ShareAlike 3.0 United States License

 Following the martyrdom of the Orkneys’ patron saint in 1117, St. Magnus became a popular figure within a dynamic trading and political network that connected the Orkneys to the rest of the British Islands, Scandinavia, Iceland, and Greenland.
 Despite this interconnectedness, scholars have mostly researched sites in this network in isolation.
 Grayburn and Gibson aim to uncover the relationship between the two geographically separated and seemingly unrelated churches and their function as part of a larger cultural landscape.
 Digital tools play a key role in doing this.

-The pair took their project to a two-week workshop on Advanced Topics in Digital Art History: 3D and (Geo)Spatial Networks, held in Venice, Italy, and funded by the Getty Foundation.
+The pair took their project to a two-week workshop this past summer on Advanced Topics in Digital Art History: 3D and (Geo)Spatial Networks, held in Venice, Italy, and funded by the Getty Foundation.
 Organized by Duke University’s Wired!
-Lab in collaboration with Venice International University, the workshop was geared toward advanced scholarly research projects, especially those with already established teams.
+Lab in collaboration with Venice International University, the workshop was geared towards advanced scholarly research projects, especially those with already established teams.

 A New Model for Digital Art History Workshops